microsoft/vscode-docs/release-notes/latest.md

 If you do not have a `jsconfig.json` in your workspace then the following defaults are used:

-- the `module` attribute is `commonjs`
 - the `exclude` list includes the `node_modules` folder and the folder defined by the `out` attribute.

 What has not changed, but what you should be aware of is that if you have **no `jsconfig.json` defined** to mark the root of your project, then each JavaScript file is considered an island by Salsa.
-If the project is a `commonjs` project then the `import` or `require` statements are used to relate the JS files together.
-If the project isn't a `commonjs` then you can use `/// references (` for example `/// <reference path="SomeJsFile.js" />`) to relate files.

 ### `js-is-jsx` extension deprecation